 Richter Scholarship Program

-The Richter Scholars Program supports independent study scholarships for students in the undergraduate College, the Calloway School and the Graduate School of Arts and Sciences on the Reynolda Campus of Wake Forest University.
+The Richter Scholars Program supports independent study scholarships for students in the undergraduate College, and the Graduate School of Arts and Sciences on the Reynolda Campus of Wake Forest University.
 Richter Scholarships are competitively awarded for students proposing an independent study project requiring travel away from Winston-Salem.
 International projects are especially encouraged.

 Click here to download the application.

 For graduate students, a review of proposals will begin on February 14, 2014.

 Projects that will involve the participation of human subjects will require Wake Forest University Institutional Review Board approval.
 Applicants are advised to confer with their adviser about the approvals necessary for their project prior to submitting their application.
 It is the student’s responsibility to obtain such approval before commencing their project.
 This year, if funded, we anticipate being able to support four projects during the 2014–2015 academic year.
 Funding is dependent upon receipt of support from the Richter Memorial Funds.Scholarship recipients are also eligible to apply for additional funds to cover extraordinary expenses of their research as well as to travel to present their results at scholarly meetings.
 Scholarship recipients may apply for this support, as needed, in a memorandum to the Associate Dean.
 The Richter Scholar awards are for up to $5,000.
 Students are encouraged to pursue enriching, broadening projects that have the promise of being life-changing.
 To enrich the independent study experience, each student is required to have a faculty mentor for his or her project.
 Copies of research reports and papers developed under the auspices of the Richter Scholars Program shall upon request be forwarded to the Trustee for the Richter Funds.
 All publications resulting from the Richter Scholar Program shall acknowledge the sponsorship of the Richter Memorial Funds.